-Set the system parameter for "Auto return" to "enable."
+Set the "Auto return" parameter to "Enable."

 Automatic return operation will be executed under the following conditions;

 - When the main power is turned on.
 (AC power input only) - When the C-ON input is turned from OFF to ON. - When the FREE input is turned from ON to OFF.